The Cornwall We Want

 Population growth and greed

-by cornwallresident, almost 4 years ago
+by cornwallresident, over 4 years ago

 Virtually every person I know who cares about the Duchy are aghast at the level of housing development that is being foisted upon us.
 And not for the benefit of local people.
 It seems a mission from those in charge to attract more and more people to Cornwall whether it be to holiday or to live.
 This cannot continue at the rate it has been over the past 10 years without seriously impacting on the quality of life of those already living here.